ddnexus/pagy/docs/pagy-extras.md

 ## Description

-This gem doesn't define any new module or class: it just re-opens the `Pagy` class and modules, adding the extra methods as it was part of the `pagy` gem.
-This neatly separates the core code from the optional extras, still keeping its usage as simple as it was part of the core gem.
+This gem doesn't define any new module or class: it just re-opens the `Pagy` class and modules, adding the extra methods as they were part of the `pagy` gem.
+This neatly separates the core code from the optional extras, still keeping its usage as simple as it were part of the core gem.

 ## Methods